 With practice on the Friday, I decided to take Thursday off work to allow myself plenty of time for the 300 mile drive.
-I arrived in Fremington late afternoon, but there wasn’t too much going on.
-Apparently rain all week had made setting up the event village more difficult than planned.
-My tent was with the boys on the boat over from the Isle of Man, so I had a great idea to kill a bit of time – I walked up to the end of the last stage to stash a few beers to share with the boys at the end of the race.
+I arrived in Fremington late afternoon, but there wasn’t too much going on, so I had a great idea to kill a bit of time – I walked up to the end of the last stage to stash a few beers to share with the boys at the end of the race.

 After a relaxed morning getting the bikes prepped and signing on, we went out for practice about 11.
 The night’s rain had disappeared but there was still a breeze in the valley, which had become a strong wind by the time we reached the top of Fremington Edge, the hill that held stages 1, 2 and 6.

 Stage 1 seemed a little shorter than last year.
 It was still going to be an exhausting stage with a decent length mid-stage pedal, but a short climb had been removed.
 I was glad to see that the small rock garden which sliced my tyre last year had received some changes which now gave us the option to hit a jump and fly over the rocks.